Logo with a radio tower and the text 'SCOUTS On the Air'

 What is Amateur (Ham) Radio?

-We pair licensed volunteers from local radio groups with Scout troops for a structured, fun, free, 60-75min, on-air experience!
+We pair licensed volunteers from local radio groups with Scout troops for a structured, fun, free, 75-80min, on-air experience!
 Scouts (leaders & parents too) receive an intro to Amateur (Ham) Radio at their regular troop meeting where everyone gets on-the-air as guest operators!
 Our goals are to raise awareness about Amateur Radio and its role in our communities, inspire future hobbyists of all ages, get radio operators more involved in their community, demonstrate the good will of radio operators world-wide, and support any Scouts who become interested in the pursuit of the Radio Merit Badge.
-The event…
+The Scouts on the Air coordinator is Safeguarding Youth trained by Scouting America.
+A typical event during a troop’s weekly meeting looks like this…

 What is Scouts on the Air?